gohugoio/hugoDocs/content/en/content-management/archetypes.md

 ## Specify archetype

-Use the `--kind` command line flag to specify an archetype when creating content.
+Use the `--kind` command-line flag to specify an archetype when creating content.

 For example, let's say your site has two sections: articles and tutorials.
 Create an archetype for each content type: